-You may opt for natural hardwood shutters, if you prefer natural products.
-Our top-of-the-range Samoa product is sustainably sourced White Teak (when stained) or Ayous when painted, while the wood stained Fiji option is crafted from quick growing and durable Paulownia.
+You may opt for natural hardwood shutters if you prefer natural products.
+Our top-of-the-range Fiji product is plantation wood; Paulownia is a sustainable option that can be re-harvested rather than re-planted.
+Wood-stained Fiji option is crafted from quick-growing and durable Paulownia.
 However, we are not limited to purely natural options.

-At Shuttercraft we also offer hybrid shutter materials which are made with an MDF frame and hardwood louvres, offering the best of both worlds, and are ideal for large windows and bi-fold track systems.
+At Shuttercraft, we also offer hybrid shutter materials made with an MDF frame and hardwood louvres, offering the best of both worlds, and are ideal for large windows and bi-fold track systems.

-This entry-level hardwood product from S:CRAFT is called Cuba, and is a fantastic affordable wooden shutter solution.
+This entry-level hardwood product from S:CRAFT is called Cuba, a fantastic affordable wooden shutter solution.

-For bathrooms, kitchens or even wet rooms, there is a substrate waterproof product (Java) made from ABS plastic which is painted to look like real wood.
+For bathrooms, kitchens or even wet rooms, there is a substrate waterproof product (Java) made from ABS plastic painted to look like real wood.

-This means you can have matching shutters throughout your home regardless of the requirements of the room.
+This means you can have matching shutters throughout your home regardless of the room’s requirements.

 Interior window shutter ideas for you

-Not only will they be an original, sophisticated and stylish feature of your home, they will also be a multi-functioning, easy to maintain addition, and completely tailored to suit your needs.
+Not only will they be an original, sophisticated and stylish feature of your home, but they will also be a multi-functioning, easy-to-maintain addition and completely tailored to suit your needs.